omidhaq/roytomeij.com/content/2012/wroc_love-rb-march-10-11.md

 ---
 created_at: 2012-01-30 07:56:56
 timestamp: 1327906616
 excerpt: "I'm happy to announce that I'll be speaking at wroc_love.rb, which will take place on March 10 & 11 in Wrocław, Poland.
-My presentation will be about how to create modular and try reusable front-end code with HTML5, Sass & CoffeeScript."
+My presentation will be about how to create modular and truly reusable front-end code with HTML5, Sass & CoffeeScript."
 kind: article
 publish: true
 tags: [speaking]